 There are two kinds of websites out there.
-One — bland, dull, some trying hard to stand out with ostentatious colours, typefaces and images.
-But they end up — confusing, muddled and ugly.
+First ones — bland, dull, some trying hard to stand out with ostentatious colours, typefaces and images.
+But they end up confusing, muddled and ugly.

 And then there is another breed of websites where everything is in harmony; your eyes smoothly flow from one piece of information to another, every element in proportion, everything in balance, everything in rhythm.
 These websites — stunning, jaw-dropping, a web design masterpiece.

 And it’s not just good looks.
 They are functional and effortlessly serve the purpose.

 So what separates the former ones form the latter — the sloppy and clumsy from aesthetic web UIs with clear information architecture, enhanced usability, interaction and experience?

 Well, it’s the basics.

 They are built adhering to the primary principles of design.
 The set of rules accumulated from varied disciplines — mathematics, psychology, behavioural science — that provide the foundation for appealing visuals and a balance of form and function.
 And in this article, we’re going to understand that.
 We’ll discuss the following principles of design.

 By the end of this article, you’ll understand these nine principles.
 And not only that, you’ll collect enough information to apply it to your next project and make it stand out.

 You know what clients mean when they say that?
 It’s contrast.